Having a task management system is crucial to being productive in the world of business today.

 As a modern-day employee in the workplace, productivity is all over the place.
 Nothing is black and white.
 Working is essentially a large grey area wherein everyone is figuring their short-term goals out based on the long-term goals they know they want to achieve.

-Perhaps a matter pops up in your head during a meeting and you cannot attend to it any time soon or maybe you remember that you have an important matter to attend to but it is due in the next week, A system that manages tasks enables you to store the ideas you have randomly.
+Perhaps a matter pops up in your head during a meeting, and you cannot attend to it any time soon, or maybe you remember that you have an important matter to attend to, but it is due next week.
+A system that manages tasks enables you to store your ideas randomly.

 Simply listing it down in the system is equivalent to writing your tasks down in the notes on your phone; that does not suffice.
-A management system for your tasks creates a mechanism wherein you can organize as an urgent and/or important task i.e. it allows prioritization.
+A management system for your tasks creates a mechanism wherein you can organize as an urgent and/or important task i.e., it allows prioritization.

 Managing your projects is essentially clubbing up a series of related tasks that head in the same direction i.e., a project.
 A task management system can assist project management as well.

 Project management is essential so that resources are handled in an optimum fashion and the best possible work is done, it creates a set-up that creates manageable chunks of workload based on the sequence of tasks and the urgency and importance of them as separate activities.

 Explore: Quixy for Project Management